 NPMC’s Adult Inpatient Rehab department is accredited by CARF (the Commission on Accreditation of Rehabilitation Facilities), an independent, nonprofit accrediting body whose mission is to promote the quality, value, and optimal outcomes of services through a consultative accreditation process that centers on enhancing the lives of the persons served.
-The 2011 accreditation is the fifth consecutive three-year accreditation that the international accrediting body has awarded to NPMC Rehab.
+The 2017 accreditation is the sixth consecutive three-year accreditation that the international accrediting body has awarded to NPMC Rehab.
 NPMC Rehab is the only rehabilitation facility in Hot Springs and one of only 6 hospital-based adult inpatient rehabilitation programs in Arkansas to achieve this highly sought after accreditation.
 This certification decision represents the highest level of accreditation that can be awarded to a rehabilitation organization and shows the organization’s substantial conformance to the CARF standards.

 Pink Ribbon Facility Accreditation